-The deprecated flowlink component has been replaced by two new components: the outbound and the inbound flowlink.
+The deprecated flowlink component has been replaced by two new components: the Outbound and InboundFlowLink.
 These no longer route the messages synchronously (via memory), but asynchronously (via queues).
 This makes it less important that the flow to which it is linked is installed.
 Messages sent to a linked flow through an outbound flowlink are queued if the linked flow is not installed.

 When needed the inbound and outbound flowlink components can be configured to be sequential so that the messages are routed in a synchronous way that respects the order.
-Keep in mind that this will reduce the throughput of a flow and can cause increasements in memory usage.
+Keep in mind that this will reduce the throughput of a flow and can cause increased memory usage.

 When the order of splitted messages is important then the splitter can be configured to use Request reply for its exchange pattern.

 When many messages end up in the content router queue, these messages will be taken from the queue and they will be kept in memory until they have passed the content router.
 When set to Request reply, the content router will wait for the reply before processing the next message.
 If it is not necessary to wait for the answer, the content router can be set to One way.
 This will highly improve the throughput of messages.

 If there is a chance that timeouts will occur after calling an inbound http component, it is possible to set it as One way.
 Immediately after calling, a code 200 is returned to the caller.
 This can be applied if the response from the service is not important, as may occur when using the POST method.
 If the answer is important, for example with GET, it is recommended to increase the timeout in the flow settings and to set the inbound http to Request reply.